manatlan/reqman/README.md

 ## Change the config with command line

-It can be very useful to run your tests with various parameters.
+It can be very useful to run your tests with various parameters (think various environments).
 That could be done with "switch" in command line.
 It use the variable pool of the _reqman.conf_.

 So, if you got a _reqman.conf_ like this: